Vharden2012/Test/README.md

 This Site is about the incredible life that **Vivian** lives everyday and loves.

-My life is *amazing*.I have made some great connections today
+My life is *amazing*.I have made some great connections since ive been born

 Im from Atlanta,Georgia

-Im in college at the Metroplitan State college
+Im in college at the Metroplitan State college studying markdown.

-Below is Vivian Website
+Below is Vivians website so that you can connect with her

 [Www.Facebook.com]

 ![Picture of vivian and her dog]

-(9me.jpg)
+![9me.jpg]